-To begin your investigation, click on the image, left, to view a flash interactive.
+To begin your investigation, click on the image, left, to view a flash interactive on a new page.
 On the interactive, rollover the blinking points to learn more about some events that have affected our planet's climate.
 Use information given in the graphic to answer the Checking In questions below.
 When you are done viewing the interactive, use the back button in your browser to return to this page.

 In the temperature graph, pictured above, focus on the temperature during the past 50 years, 1960 to present.
 During this time period, the trend shows significant warming.
 In the next section of the lab you will investigate a parallel trend, that of carbon dioxide.

 How, when, and why did scientists begin to monitor CO2 in the atmosphere and what have we learned from these observations?
 Watch the CO2 and the Atmosphere (9:03 minutes), to learn how scientists investigate and record changing levels of CO2 as well as other records of climate change.
 As you are watch this video, keep the following Stop and Think questions in mind.

 - Why did the U.S. Air Force study water vapor and CO2 in the atmosphere?
 What did they learn?

 - What happens if you remove CO2 from the atmosphere?
 How do we know?